kroyli/Selenium-screenshot/README.md

 # Selenium Screenshot Project

-This is a simple Java project that uses Selenium WebDriver to take a screenshot of a webpage (Google in this example) and save it locally.
+A simple Java project using Selenium WebDriver to take a screenshot of a webpage (Google in this example) and save it locally.

 ## Features

-- Launches Chrome browser using Selenium WebDriver.
+- Opens Chrome browser via Selenium WebDriver.
 - Navigates to [Google](https://www.google.com).
-- Takes a screenshot of the page.
+- Takes a screenshot and saves it in `screenshots/`.
-- Saves the screenshot to a specified folder in the project (`screenshots`).

-## Prerequisites

-- Java JDK 24 or later installed.
-- Chrome browser installed.
-- ChromeDriver included in the project under the `drivers` folder (no need to download separately).

 ## Setup

-1. Make sure the `drivers` folder contains `chromedriver.exe`.
+1. Ensure `drivers/chromedriver.exe` exists in the project.
-2. Ensure the path in the code points to the ChromeDriver location:
+2. Update the path in `ScreenshotTest.java` if needed:

 ```java
 System.setProperty("webdriver.chrome.driver", "drivers/chromedriver.exe");